 Commentary: We think that the first reasoning is correct.
-Therefore, we may believe in the pattern below.
-If we interpret the pattern literally, we must admit the second derivation, which is clearly faulty.
-The above was one of the mistakes in the Aristotle's syllogism(inference rules), which dominated European thought until late middle ages. https://en.wikipedia.org/wiki/Syllogistic_fallacy Clearly understood formalization arrived in early 20th century.
+Therefore, we may believe in the intuitive pattern.
+If we interpret the pattern literally, we must admit the last derivation, which is clearly faulty.
+The above was one of the mistakes in the Aristotle's syllogism(inference rules), which dominated European thought until late middle ages. (https://en.wikipedia.org/wiki/Syllogistic.fallacy) The clearly understood formalization only arrived in early 20th century.